You started a blog, crafted stellar content, and waited for the traffic to start pouring in.

 We give up before the miracle can happen.
 When you work hard, know the right strategies, believe in yourself, and don’t quit – you’ll succeed.

-I know these strategies and tips will work for you too, so read on, and let’s grow your blog’s traffic and income.
+I know these strategies and tips will work for you too, so read on, and lets grow your blog traffic and income.

 * Disclaimer: This post may contain affiliate links.
 That means, at no cost to you, I will receive a small compensation if you purchase something through one of those links.
 I ONLY promote products/services I have personally used and love.
 This helps run The Beautified Life – so thank you so much for your support! *

-Unless you’re a celebrity or have a million page views per month, your blog shouldn’t be about yourself and your life all of the time.
+Unless you’re a celebrity or have millions of page views per month, your blog shouldn’t be about yourself and your life all of the time.

 And that’s the cold hard truth.